PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schemas, the shared layout-state/Conv-ADD option contracts, and their fixed Q/DQ predecessors before retaining evidence.
 Commit and push only; do not create or update a pull request.

+## Quantization-successor Conv result characterization checkpoint

+Each captured terminal quantization-cleanup pair is followed by Conv MUL/ADD affine folding and Conv/binary activation fusion.
+The affine owner returns a four-counter total/category dictionary and has three direct primary-path occurrences.
+Activation fusion returns seven Conv/binary/total counters and has two direct occurrences, both in these pairs.
+The first two affine results and both activation results are currently discarded.

+A strict expected-failure orchestration contract requires phase-specific targets `_core_cleanup_conv_affine_stats`, `_core_cleanup_conv_activation_stats`, `_terminal_cleanup_conv_affine_stats`, and `_terminal_cleanup_conv_activation_stats`.
+It fixes the shared Conv-ADD option and layout-state contracts, captured Q/DQ predecessors, and distinct dynamic- Reshape/ArgMax successors.
+The third later affine expression remains explicitly unchanged for a separate audit.

+At implementation, replace only these four expressions with assignments.
+Do not change either owner/schema, the third affine call, callback arguments, indexed mutation/pruning/layout sync, add a guard, reconciliation, scan, sort, dependency, metadata write, or result consumer, reorder either pair, or affect TensorFlow behavior.
+Validate indexed Conv-affine folding, activation fusion, terminal convergence/orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused Conv-affine/activation, terminal convergence/orchestration, and
+  architecture gate: `321 passed, 1 xfailed in 17.90s`
+- expanded broad related gate: `1507 passed, 1 xfailed in 31.15s`

+The sole strict expected failure is the intentionally unimplemented four-result retention contract above.